 On 22 December 2022, the European Commission approved Directive 2022/2523 which provides for a minimum effective tax rate of 15% for the global activities of large multinational groups (Pillar Two tax).
-The Directive that follows closely the OECD Inclusive Framework on Base Erosion and Profit Shifting should have been transposed by the Member States throughout 2023, entering into force on 1 January 2024.
-In December 2024, the Cyprus Parliament voted to transpose the Directive (EU) 2022/2523 into Law of 151(I)/2024 (the 'Cyprus Pillar Two Law'), which introduces an Income Inclusion Rule (IIR), effective for financial years starting from 31 December 2023.
+The Directive follows closely the OECD Inclusive Framework on Base Erosion and Profit Shifting.
+In December 2024, the Cyprus Parliament voted to transpose the Directive (EU) 2022/2523 into Law 151(I)/2024 (the 'Cyprus Pillar Two Law'), which introduces an Income Inclusion Rule (IIR), effective for financial years starting from 31 December 2023.
 The Group is in scope of the Cyprus Pillar Two Law for the year ended 31 December 2024.
-The Group is eligible for the transitional provisions under Article 55 of the Cyprus Pillar Two Law which result in zeroing any top-up tax computed in accordance with the rules laid out in the Cyprus Pillar Two Law for the year ended 31 December 2024.
+The Group is eligible for the transitional provision under Article 55 of the Cyprus Pillar Two Law which results in zeroing any top-up tax computed in accordance with the rules laid out in the Cyprus Pillar Two Law for the year ended 31 December 2024.